Skip to main content

 A2: Non-combustible core

 A2 panels go one step further.
 The core is fully mineral with effectively no organic content.
 By European standard EN 13501-1, an A2 rating means the material does not contribute meaningfully to a fire.
-For high-rises, hospitals, schools and any building where the strictest interpretation of fire safety applies, A2 is the only acceptable specification.
+For towers, hospitals, schools and any building where the strictest interpretation of fire safety applies, A2 is the customary acceptable specification.

 A2 panels cost more than FR, and they are slightly heavier.
 For the project types that require them, the cost difference is not negotiable.

-The judgment calls happen at the margins.
-A nine-story building can use FR by code, but if budget allows, A2 gives you a clear margin of safety and resale comfort.
-A villa is not required to use either by code, but a serious villa project will still specify FR as standard practice.
-We default to FR or A2 for every project we deliver.
+Even where the project specification accepts FR, if budget allows, A2 gives a clear margin of safety and stronger resale position.
+A villa is usually not required to use either, but a serious villa project still specifies FR as professional practice.
+We default to FR or A2 on every project we deliver.

-• Villas and low-rise buildings: FR is standard
+• Villas and low-rise buildings: FR is the professional standard even where not mandated

-• High-rises, public buildings, schools, hospitals: A2 is required
+• Towers, public buildings, schools and hospitals: A2 is the customary specification

 • Cost difference FR to A2: typically 10 to 18 percent on panel price